 - Place a small saucepan over medium heat atop the stove.

-- Heat the butter until melted. stir in the cassava flour.
+- Heat the butter until melted, then stir in the cassava flour.

 - Cook for about 1 additional minute, stirring constantly, until a bubbling blond roux is achieved.